njagwani/Docker-Jenkins-DevOps/README.md

 ![](/Images/Image32.PNG)

-Lets go ahead and modify our Execute Shell on Jenkins Broswer to be as below where we end up resurrecting to a file under a container
+Lets go ahead and modify our Execute Shell on Jenkins Broswer to be as below where I end up redirecting to a file under a container

 ![](/Images/Image33.PNG)